An AI Generated image vaguely depicting a central AI orchestrating multiple systems and people

 We can sidestep some of the problems inherent to giving a model access to a web ap by instead having it interact directly with the API.
 Asking a language model to present information as JSON is not uncommon, and this is a useful way to connect language models to classical code.
 This does, however, significantly increase the amount of out-of-band information necessary to interact with the system, which prevents agents from being truly autonomous.
 We still need to pre-program behavior, API docs, JSON schemas, semantics, etc. for every application our agent might interact with.

 There is also the problem of semantics.
 Working directly with an API also removes much of the context necessary for a model to naturally infer semantics.
-Instead it is only working with decontextualized name/value pairs.
-The English language is astonishingly vague and many words are overloaded.
+Instead, it is only working with decontextualized name/value pairs.
+The English language is astonishingly vague, and many words are overloaded.
 Language models frequently fail to accurately determine the correct semantics with so little context.
 We also still run the risk of the model hallucinating an API endpoint or a payload simply because it is statistically likely to exist.

 Another glaring issue is the way we currently build APIs.
 The vast majority of JSON APIs offer an inconsistent interface.
 Often these are a mix of narrow and/or overloaded RPC calls.
-Paging mechanisms and filtering is often inconsistent, it is not always clear which API endpoints have side effects, which endpoints are idempotent, etc. As things stand, without a lot of custom programming and a whole pipeline of guardrails, direct API access is even riskier than an agent driving a web browser.
+Paging and filtering mechanisms are often inconsistent, it is not always clear which API endpoints have side effects, which endpoints are idempotent, etc. As things stand, without a lot of custom programming and a whole pipeline of guardrails, direct API access is even riskier than an agent driving a web browser.

 Summary of Challenges